contiva/cloud-connector-helper/README.md

-# Easy Updater for SAP Cloud Connector
+# Easy Updater or Installer for SAP Cloud Connector

-This Bash script automates the update process of the SAP Cloud Connector on Linux systems on `x86_64`.
-It checks the currently installed version of the SAP Cloud Connector, identifies the latest version available online, and performs an update if necessary.
+This Bash script automates the update or installation process of the SAP Cloud Connector on Linux systems on `x86_64`.
+It checks the currently installed version of the SAP Cloud Connector, identifies the latest version available online, and performs an update if necessary or just an installation.
 Additionally, it manages the download of the necessary files, including the verification of SHA1 hashes to ensure the integrity of the downloaded packages.

 ## Supported Distributions
 - Red Hat Enterprise Linux (RHEL)